Figure 1: Solenoid valve coil

 For AC circuits, the impedance of a coil is calculated using the following formula:

-where Z is the impedance, R is the electrical resistance of the coil, j is a constant equal to the square root of -1 which in this equation has an effect of shifting phase by 90 degrees, f is the frequency and L is the inductance of the coil.
+In the above formula Z is the impedance, R is the electrical resistance of the coil, j is a constant equal to the square root of -1 which in this equation has an effect of shifting phase by 90 degrees, f is the frequency and L is the inductance of the coil.
 At first, the air gap is large and as a result, the coil inductance is small, leading to a smaller impedance and a larger current through the solenoid.
 Larger current equals higher magnetic force on the armature.

 As the valve opens, the air gap becomes smaller and smaller and the impedance of the coil increases rapidly, decreasing the current through the coil.
 Reduced current through the coil results in reduced power consumption and wasted heat.
 Because of this, AC solenoids generate an initial spike in current, which enables a quicker, more powerful opening of the valve.
 As soon as the valve is open, the current drops, which reduces the power consumption.